-Our final question is another tricky one that comes up a lot: can you take CBD abroad?
-Most CBD users take their oil or balm on a daily basis, so the prospect of not having it for a week or two when they’re headed on holiday or a business trip is understandably frustrating.
+Our final question is another tricky one that comes up a lot: can you take your CBD Oral Spray abroad?
+Most CBD users take their CBD oils or CBD balm on a daily basis, so the prospect of not having it for a week or two when they’re headed on holiday or a business trip is understandably frustrating.

 Since the law surrounding CBD differs so much between countries, our key piece of advice would be to check what customs has to say about your travel destination here.
-On the Visa HQ website you can find a comprehensive breakdown of custom laws by region.
+If you're flying in the U.S or Europe, you can check Alternative Airlines for a breakdown of CBD laws by region.
 Don't forget that if you have any stopovers, you’ll need to check the laws for that country as well.

 The easiest legal consideration to draw attention to with CBD are the limits surrounding liquids on flights.
-Most versions of commercially available CBD (whether they’re e-liquids, oils or creams) would be subject to the 100ml liquid rule.
+Most versions of commercially available CBD (whether they’re CBD e-liquids, CBD oils or CBD creams) would be subject to the 100ml liquid rule.

 What this means is that any liquid container in your carry-on must be under 100ml in size.
 There is some confusion around this since medicines aren’t usually limited by this when accompanied by a prescription, but if you’re buying your CBD online or over-the-counter, then you will still have to abide by the 100ml rule

 The main issue you’ll face when flying with CBD oils is the presence of THC.
 For example, in the UK CBD oils are legal so long as the THC levels in the hemp extract are at 0.2%, whilst in the U.S. they can reach 0.3%.
 This leads to a scenario where CBD oil can be legal in two countries but with different limitations.